NumEconCopenhagen/projects-2023-EFS/modelproject/README.md

 # Overlapping Generation Model

+In this project we expand the ready-made version of the **Overlapping Generation Model** as seen in the Introduction to programming & numerical analysis lecture, by adding population growth.

-The **Overlapping Genartion Model** is about the households basic intertemporal choices between consumption and savings and the interaction between two generations existing at the same time.
-We extend the model by adding population and technology growth.
+The OLG model regards households basic intertemporal choices between consumption and savings and the interaction between two generations existing at the same time.

 The **results** of the project can be seen from running [OLG_growth.ipynb](OLG_growth.ipynb).
+The py file [OLG_growth_model.ipynb](OLG_growth_model.ipynb), stores the class which defines the model and the functions needed to solve it and plot the main graphs.

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+**Dependencies:** The project require a standard Anaconda Python 3 installation; uses numpy, IPython.display import display, matplotlib.pyplot and sympy.